-You can consider each of these accounts as separate segments and spend more time preparing marketing strategies for them.
-You can even come up with new products just for this 20% because that’s how valuable they are to your bottom line.
+You can consider each account as a separate segment and spend more time preparing marketing strategies for them.
+You can even develop new products just for this 20% because that’s how valuable they are to your bottom line.
 That’s what key accounts segmentation focuses on.

 Customer Segmentation Examples #7: By Organization

 You can also segment your B2B customers based on the kind of organization they are.
 Some of the factors that are included in segmentation by the organization are as follows: industry, number of employees, approximate revenue, legal structure, and geography.